RobynLlama/AtlyssMods/AutoSaver/_Thunderstore/README.md

   - `ATLYSS_Data/profileCollections/Marioalexsan_AutoSaver/ItemBank/_latest/itemBank_1` -> `ATLYSS_Data/profileCollections/atl_itemBank_01` (overwriting previous corrupt file if needed)
   - `ATLYSS_Data/profileCollections/Marioalexsan_AutoSaver/ItemBank/_latest/itemBank_2` -> `ATLYSS_Data/profileCollections/atl_itemBank_02` (overwriting previous corrupt file if needed)

-# Notes
+# Mod Compatibility

-This mod assumes your character's names are unique.
+- "More Bank Tabs" v0.1.0 - if this mod is detected, AutoSaver will try to backup the three extra slots created by it.

-If they're not, you might run into trouble as playing on one of the characters will overwrite the autosaves of the other.
+  - Extra slots will follow the format `MoreBankTabs_itemBank_{X}`, where X is the extra slot.